PappasBrent/pappasbrent.github.io/typ/research-statement.typ

 // NOTE(Brent): Probably a good idea to also add to the agenda plans to run build
 // systems in virtual environments to enforce isolation.

-// TODO(Brent): Ask Dr. Gazzillo for advice on what to put here.

 // Build system security is a nascent research area teeming with opportunities.
 //
 My future research will continue to harden codebases against software supply